 President Dalia Grybauskaitė

-In 1992, she completed a special six-month program for senior executives at Georgetown University in Washington.
+1992 – Special program for senior executives at Georgetown University in Washington (Pew Economic Freedom Program)

 In 2003, Dalia Grybauskaitė received the Cross of Commander of the Order of the Lithuanian Grand Duke Gediminas.